-Phone Link is testing an expanded view option for the apps section, allowing you to increase the view area while using Android apps on your Windows 11 PC.
+Phone Link is testing an expanded view option for the Apps section, allowing you to increase the view area while using Android apps on your Windows 11 PC.
 Phone Link has been toying with several ideas, and this is one of the improvements I’ve been waiting for a long time.

+The biggest letdown while using the Phone Link’s App streaming feature is the inability to maximize the window.
 I have a 2K monitor, and whenever I open an app, it appears vertically with a very narrow width.
 The appearance looks like a phone screen, but it is difficult to use on a monitor.

 I previously used a workaround method to maximize the app screen.
 To do that, I would rotate the phone screen after opening the app and then use the “Open Phone screen” option.